sisap-challenges/sisap-challenges.github.io/datasets.md

 -->

-Note that our projection models were trained with the 2d part of the LAION2B dataset (i.e, id=0001 with approx. 1M vectors).
+Note that our projection models were trained with our 10M subset.
 Other approaches may vary the resulting quality.

 **Note**: Projections will reduce the result's quality concerning the original embeddings, but you can use these datasets to fast prototype your solution and for hyperparameter optimization.
 Please email us if you are interested in the associated metadata (which can also be obtained as described in the rest of the document.)

 @@warn
 The original dataset can be downloaded and processed to get different subsets as described in